void-linux/void-packages/Manual.md

 - If you are updating a package please be careful with SONAME bumps, check the installed files (`./xbps-src show-files pkg`) before pushing new updates.

+- Make sure that binaries are not stripped by the software, let xbps-src do this;
+otherwise the `debug` packages won't have debugging symbols.

 ### Contributing via git